raymondckm2000/shopping-cart-app/README.md

 ### Temporarily allowing development fallbacks in production

-If you need to bring the API online before the production secrets are ready (for example, while validating a new hosting environment), set `ALLOW_DEVELOPMENT_FALLBACKS=true`.
-When this override is active, the API boots with the development defaults, admin login stays disabled, and startup checks emit warnings reminding you to finish the secure setup.
+If you need to bring the API online before the production secrets are ready (for example, while validating a new hosting environment), simply deploy without the admin secrets.
+The API will use development defaults, disable admin login, and emit warnings reminding you to finish the secure setup.
+When you are ready to enforce strict checks again, either configure the real secrets or set `ALLOW_DEVELOPMENT_FALLBACKS=false` to block startup until they are present.

 ---